 To Create & Perform Inside a Giant Pinhole Camera

-The folks at Curious Jane in Brooklyn have partnered with gallery and production agency Vanderbilt Republic for this unique camp experience.
-Girls will use a performance-space-sized camera obscura to project images through pinholes to their audience as a dynamic backdrop for their creative stories and performance.
+An extra special offering retuning this year is Camera Obscura Theater Week, for girls entering 4th through 6th grade.
+Girls will use Vanderbilt Republic’s performance-space-sized camera obscura to project images through pinholes to their audience as a dynamic backdrop for their creative stories and performance.
 All girls will take part in the development of the story, but girls can choose to perform or work behind the scenes as part of the crew, based on their interest and comfort level.
 (You can see an example of the camera obscura here.)
-Limited to 10 girls, entering 4th through 6th grade.
+Limited to 8 girls.

 Girls entering 4th through 6th grade